jhumelsine/jhumelsine.github.io/_posts/2025-10-31-singleton.md

 >
 >__Me__: What do you mean I can't do that?
 You provided the API that allows me to do it.
 Besides, it won't affect others because I'm only changing my local ConfigurationManager object.
 >
 >__CM Dev__: I know it looks like you have your own ConfigurationManager object, but there's a Singleton implementation within it.
-All configuration values reside in one place and they're shared.
+All configuration values reside in one place, and they're shared.
 When you change "your" TimeOut value, you change it for everyone.
 >
 >__Me__: _Pause_ ...
 So let me get this straight.
 You provided the ability for me to change a value with your API, but I'm not supposed to use it, because it will change the value for everyone, because it's really a Singleton, and there's no indication anywhere that it's a shared Singleton.
 Do I have that right?
 >